dji-sdk/Mobile-SDK-Tutorial/en/iOS/FPVDemo/FPVDemo_en.md

 This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK.
 It will implement the FPV view and two basic camera functionalities: **Take Photo** and **Record video**.

-   You can download the entire project for this tutorial from this **Github Page**.
-If you want to have a better reading experience, please check out [Gitbook version](http://dji-dev.gitbooks.io/mobile-sdk-tutorials/content/en/iOS/FPVDemo/FPVDemo_en.html)
+   You can download the entire project for this tutorial from this [Github Page](https://github.com/DJI-Mobile-SDK/iOS-FPVDemo).

    We use Phantom 3 Professional as an example to make this demo.